rdmueller/rdmueller.github.io/_posts/2020-03-09-self-record-your-talk.md

 ---
 layout: post
-title: "My Shell-Config on Windows 10"
+title: "How to Self-Record your Conference Talk"
 tags: []
 ---